Massachusetts RMV says that a moped is a "motorized bicycle."

 Can it keep up with regular highway traffic?

-I had a 2 cyclinder 440 cc bike that "felt" too light on the highway with
+I had a 2 cylinder 440 cc bike that felt too light on the highway with

-I wish I still had it for backroads though!
+I wish I still had it for backroads!

 You have to be able to get out of the way of a situation